johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v5.md

 #### Maritime boundaries

 The __`maritime`__ field can be used as a filter to downplay or hide maritime boundaries, which are often not shown on maps.
-Note that the practice of tagging maritime boundaries is not entirely consitent or complete within OSM, so some boundaries may not have this field set correctly (this mostly affects admin levels 3 & 4).
+Note that the practice of tagging maritime boundaries is not entirely consistent or complete within OpenStreetMap, so some boundaries may not have this field set correctly (this mostly affects admin levels 3 & 4).

 _CartoCSS example:_